Discrete Math for Computer Science

 - Ask for help

 - Reach out to the CSE 20 team if you have questions.
-The CSE 20 instructional team this quarter is one instructor (Mia Minnes), two TAs, and ten tutors.
+The CSE 20 instructional team this quarter is one instructor (Mia Minnes), two TAs, and four tutors.
 On our Canvas page, select "People" and filter by "Roles" to see our names, contact information, and brief profiles.
 This term we will be using Piazza for class discussion; you can access Piazza through our Canvas site (the Piazza roster is synced to the Registrar class list and waitlist).
 Drop-in (in person and Zoom) Q&A times are listed on the office hours page.
 You can also reach out to your instructor directly by email: minnes@ucsd.edu .
 To address me, please use Prof. Minnes, Dr. Minnes, and/or Mia (with pronouns she/her), as you feel comfortable.
-Please do not use the title Ms./ Mrs. for me.
+Please do not use the title Ms./ Mrs. for me in a professional setting.

 Resources